sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A collection of logos with bookmark support
+Short desc    : A collection of logos with bookmark support
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package defines a single command \hologo, whose argument is
+Descript     : The package defines a single command \hologo, whose argument is
              : the usual case-confused ASCII version of the logo.
 The command
              : is bookmark-enabled, so that every logo becomes available in
              : bookmarks without further work.